Do Go On - 536 - FedEx Flight 705

 They'd be slippery for him.

-Some animals use that as a defense mechanism probably.
+Some animals use that as a defence mechanism probably.

 Oh, thank you.